ITZA HOTEL OFFER

 the eggs hatch; then, the wolf spider tears open the egg sac and the

-Mayas call tarantula males "J' chi' huo" (left) smaller
+Maya people call tarantula males "J'chi' huo" (left)

-than the female in body size and has a reddish tone
+smaller than female in body size, it has reddish tone

 hair color while the female has a brighter orange tone.